This one is about big momma, the WDW Full Marathon.

 Now.
 Here’s what I love most about running events … both runDisney ones and others:

-How every single runner has gone through their own personal battle to get there, whether it’s illness, injury, family issues, weight loss, or just plain old fear.
-How everyone has a tale to tell.
+Every single runner on that course has gone through their own personal battle to get there, whether it’s illness, injury, family issues, weight loss, or just plain old fear.
+Everyone has a tale to tell.
 Lessons to teach.
 Emotions brewing underneath their Mickey ears and Bondi Bands.
 The writer in me wanted to ask everyone, “What’s your story?”

 Of course, that’s impossible, so I love it when some runners shared their story by other means, like this guy who wore a sign that read: